Financial Poise

 It’s the beginning of October and the start of spooky season.
 So maybe it’s fitting that reviewing September’s asset class performance paints a chilling picture.

-Your exposure to said asset classes may be the same or different.
+Your exposure to said asset classes may be the same or different as others like you.
 And it should be noted that this data is not intended to be any kind of financial advice and that different kinds of investments carry different risks which may not be appropriate for every investor.

 This is just information.
 What you choose to do with it is ultimately your choice.